 Virtual credit cards let you shop for purchases without revealing your actual credit card account number.
-They can be either temporary or permanent, and it’s not surprising that they are intended mostly for online purchases.
+They can be either temporary or permanent.
+No surprise: They are intended mostly for online purchases.

-Keep reading to learn how virtual credit cards work, their pros and cons and how you can get one.
+You should know virtual card numbers have some downsides.
+Keep reading to learn how virtual credit cards work, their pros and cons, and how you can get one.

 What is a virtual credit card?